TheZoomCoder/TheEngineeringUnitConverter/README.md

 # TheEngineeringUnitConverter
-A powerful and an efficient unit converter
+A powerful and an efficient unit converter for Science students.
 ![](ConvertorGIF.gif)